HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 are exactly homotopy classes of maps from $X \to Y$ in $\mathcal{C}$!

-Thus, a very common way we use model structures to perform computations is by first replacing the object we want to compute with by a weakly equivalent bifibrant one.
+Thus, a very common way we use model structures to perform computations is by first replacing the objects we want to compute with by weakly equivalent bifibrant ones.
 For instance, we might replace a module by its injective resolution.
 Then maps in the homotopy category $\mathcal{C}[\mathcal{W}^{-1}]$ are just maps in $\mathcal{C}$ up to homotopy[^13]!